 Look, we LOVE Bobby's records and we want people to hear them.
 Maybe our descriptions are making you scratch your head or are scaring you off.
 Forgive us, his music is ahead of its time and we are not sure what to say about it.
 All the years we all wasted getting English degrees are powerless in coming up with suitable words to describe his projects.
-When someone around the office is absent-mindedly whistling a tune, chances are real good that it's, "I'll Be Around" or "Valentine" or "Borrow My Cape."
+When someone around the office is absent-mindedly whistling a tune, chances are real good that it's, "I'll Be Around" or "Valentine" or "Borrow Your Cape."
 Bobby's music is ample proof that commercial radio wouldn't know a genre-bending smash hit if it ran up and bit it in the ass, and, if radio programmers weren't all neutered corporate lapdogs, his songs would be in the broad canon of rock.
-Sample some tracks on the site, and see if you agree.